Sandra Ndale Gift Thompson

 Communities such as Solihull and Portobello

-have been holding tea parties and bingo afternoons to raise money for STEKA and creates opportunities for local communities to have fun.
+have been holding tea parties and bingo afternoons to raise money for STEKA and create opportunities for local communities to have fun.

 Individuals such as James Hardie and his granny have baked cakes and sold them in Edinburgh to raise an amazing £850 for the Centre.